Summer’s here! Can your thermostat keep up?

 Best budget smart thermostats under $100: Emerson Sensi and Honeywell RTH6590WF

-This Emerson Sensi is a WiFi-enabled, Alexa-enabled thermostat with a design reminiscient of programmable thermostats.
+This Emerson Sensi is a WiFi-enabled, Alexa-enabled thermostat with a design reminiscent of programmable thermostats.
 The Sensi is still one of our top picks, budget category or not, and for good reason: it’s capable, pleasing to look at and touch, and it works without a C-wire.
 We set one up in a family member’s vacation cabin last winter and we have been pleased with its reliability.
 We hear a lot of “I just want a basic thermostat but with an app” – if this is you, then the Sensi is the way to go.
-Read our full Emerson Sensi review

 Emerson Sensi quick look